viperproject/prusti-dev/artifact/examples/README.txt

         prusti borrow_first.rs

+    Note that for examples that have an empty main function, Prusti will emit warnings about unused functions and structs.
+This is expected and does not influence verification.

-4. Prusti will print the verification outcome, which for ``borrow_first.rs`` would be *Successful verification of 3 items*.
+4. The last messsage printed by Prusti will be the verification outcome, which for ``borrow_first.rs`` would be *Successful verification of 3 items*.

-5. To see how Prusti reports, try commenting out part of the specification or introducing a bug.
+5. To see how Prusti reports errors, try commenting out part of the specification or introducing a bug.
 For instance, the ``borrow_first_missing_spec.rs`` example is equivalent to the previous one just with one of the preconditions commented out.
 If